SPOILERS / TRIGGERS

 The main attraction of the first film - the likeable main characters; played by a uniformly charming cast - is squandered.
 The core cast do their best but they get very little time together, and even less in which they can have fun.
 The mood is dour compared to the first film.
 These stories about people with magic wands who conjure bats made of bogeys at each other are getting Dark and Serious again.

 The colour pallette has been drained correspondingly.
-The first film allowed us a bit of unlit sepia in 20s New York; this gives us 20s Paris almost in monochrome.
+The first film allowed us a bit of sunlit sepia in 20s New York; this gives us 20s Paris almost in monochrome.
 Just as everyone is starting to snap out of that trend for washed-out colours and oppressive shadows, David Yates is digging his heels in and making Wizarding World movies the same murky way he shot Half-Blood Prince.
 Some of the production design is nice, especially the art nouveau interior of the French Ministry of Magic - even if it’s always a bit too evident in advance which era cliches the production designers will give a perfunctory magic twist.

 But the overall grey uniformity of the film - also mirrored in the poster - is fitting for such a lifeless experience.
 A lot of effort is expended seemingly just to get new characters in place ready for future installments.
 They’ve tried to cram lots of set-up for the next movies into this film, almost as if they realised they came perilously close to telling a self-contained tale last time.
 The film has the feel - far from uncommon in films these days - of having been made by people who actually want to be making a Netflix series.
 That’s what this feels like.
-One 10 episode season of a Netflix show, savagely edited down into 2hrs (well 2hrs 15 actually) and consequently rushed, jumbled, overstuffed, overpopulated, under-characterised, incoherent, full of narrative cul de sacs.
+A 10 episode season of a Netflix show, savagely edited down into 2hrs (well 2hrs 15 actually) and consequently rushed, jumbled, overstuffed, overpopulated, under-characterised, incoherent, full of narrative cul de sacs.
 Yet, in true Rowling style, for all that the film is a spaghetti junction of plots, nothing really happens.
 Those parts of the story which initially alter the status quo at the end of the first film - Jacob gets his memories back, Creedence isn’t dead after all - happen off-screen before this film starts.
 At the end of what we do see, all that has really changed is that Grindelwald is free again and now he has Creedence and Queenie.
 Problems the film invents are summarily laid to rest again.
 A few extra 'facts' about the characters have been revealed by the Omniscient Author.

 One of the strengths of the Potter books - at least the early ones, before Rowling became enamoured with side-fluff, and too lucrative to be edited - was that they were structured like whodunnits, and quite well too.
 She, of course, went on to write actual (and extremely poor) whodunnits.
 And Crimes of Grindelwald is a bad mystery story in the manner of the Strike novels.
 The mystery is unfocused, the protagonists fail to actually investigate, they don’t figure anything out.
 They just get to the end, whereupon it’s time for things to be ‘explained’ - very quickly, very confusingly, and largely irrelevantly - by people who could’ve explained before had they been cornered.
 Rowling’s method in the Potter books of unravelling the mysteries in long monologues at the end doesn’t work in movies, as she should’ve noticed by the way Steve Kloves used to mostly cut them.
 (I wish these new movies were being written by Kloves working from Rowling’s synopses.)